-In the case of complex illustrations or problems due to file format or particular dimensions, the authors should kindly contact the editorial staff in advance (XXX).
+In the case of complex illustrations or problems due to file format or particular dimensions, the authors should kindly contact the editorial staff in advance (fabio.petti@socgeol.it).

 In case of reproduction of previously published illustrations, see the copyright section of the present guidelines.